 The fruit of which Yeshua spoke was no doubt the fruit of the spirit, some of which the apostle Paul listed in his epistles; that of love, joy, peace, longsuffering, gentleness, goodness, faith, meekness and temperance.
 These fruit we are instructed to develop in this life (LUKE 8:15) but they evidently continue on with us into the next life.

 Many people fail to produce the fruit of the spirit because they spend up their allotted time chasing after the pleasures and treasures which this present age offers.
 Even though they might receive the seed, they aren't faithful to produce the fruit.
 Thus, these mysteries pertaining to the kingdom of heaven of which Yeshua was speaking, concerned how this present life impacts that after-life, after the Resurrection.

-In parable after parable Yeshua lifts the lid, so to speak, and reveals to His followers parts and portions of that hidden kingdom which awaited them after the Resurrection.
+In parable after parable Yeshua draws open the curtain and reveals to His followers parts and portions of that hidden kingdom which awaited them after the Resurrection.
 Of course the time of harvest of which He spake here was the Resurrection and the Day of Judgment.
 Evidently, those which had continued in wicked works were then to be permanently separated from those which had learned to be righteous and had thereby cultivated the fruit of the spirit in their lives.